Super Nintendo / Famicom Architecture

 Anti-piracy / Region Lock

-Secondly, this console, like the NES, still incorporates the 10NES protection system to lock out non-authorised distributors.
-Be as it may, the CIC chip was eventually cloned.
+Secondly, like the NES, this console still incorporates the 10NES protection system to lock out unauthorised distributors.
+However, the CIC chip was eventually cloned.

 That’s all folks